aws-samples/dataops-platform-airflow-dbt/analytics/README.md

 ### GitHub Actions

-A preconfigured GitHub Actions [workflow](.github/workflows/aws.yml) is also provided to automate the upload of the latest version of DAGs to Amazon S3.
-To use it replace the `<BUCKET_NAME>` with the name of Amazon S3 bucket used to store the DAGs artifacts and update the [trigger rule](.github/workflows/aws.yml#L1-L6) based on the desired branching strategy.
+We have also provided a preconfigured GitHub Actions [workflow](.github/workflows/aws.yml) to automate DAGs upload to Amazon S3.
+Update `<BUCKET_NAME>` and `<AWS_REGION>` placeholders with Amazon S3 bucket name that you have set in `.env` and AWS region to which you've deployed this project, respectively.
+Finally, update the [trigger rule](.github/workflows/aws.yml#L1-L6) based on preferred [events](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#about-workflow-events).